 Anyone who suffers from any form of acid reflux whether that is GERD or LPR will know the importance of food and following a proper diet.
 Of course, when people talk about diets they often cover the foods you should be avoiding and while that is important they often don’t cover the foods that can aid and help lower acid reflux.
 If you avoid the important trigger foods along with eating foods that help digestion & lower acid reflux you will get the best effect possible.

-Below are my top 5 recommendations
+Below are my top 5 foods for acid reflux

 Ginger is probably one of the best choices for helping digestion and that may be surprising considering it is a spice.
 Typically speaking, a lot of spices should be avoided for someone who has acid reflux though ginger is one of the exceptions that has the opposite effect.